Glass vs Aluminum Railings in BC (2026 Comparison): Durability, Views & Best Uses

 Real-world safety concerns:

 - Impact damage: A well-thrown rock, hailstorm, or falling branch can shatter a panel.
-Laminated glass helps, but replacement is $600-$1,200 per panel.
+Laminated glass helps, but a shattered panel means a full replacement.

 - Invisibility: Birds fly into glass panels regularly (especially on sunny days when they reflect sky or trees).
 Some homeowners add UV decals to prevent this.